Parameterized Algorithms for Kidney Exchange: Abstract

 \section{Abstract}

-In kidney exchange programs, multiple patient-donor pairs each of whom are otherwise incompatible, exchange their donors to receive compatible kidneys.
-The \KE problem is typically modelled as a directed graph where every vertex is either an altruistic donor or a pair of patient and donor; directed edges are added from a donor to its compatible patients.
-The computational task is to find if there exists a collection of disjoint cycles and paths starting from altruistic donor vertices of length at most $\el_c$ and $\el_p$ respectively that covers at least some specific number $t$ of non-altruistic vertices (patients).
+In kidney exchange programs, multiple recipient-donor pairs each of whom are otherwise incompatible, exchange their donors to receive compatible kidneys.
+The \KE problem is typically modelled as a directed graph where every vertex is either an altruistic donor or a pair of recipient and donor; directed edges are added from a donor to its compatible recipients.
+The computational task is to find if there exists a collection of disjoint cycles and paths starting from altruistic donor vertices of length at most $\el_c$ and $\el_p$, respectively, that covers at least some specific number $t$ of non-altruistic vertices (recipients).
 We study parameterized algorithms for the kidney exchange problem in this paper.
-Specifically, we design FPT algorithms parameterized by each of the following parameters: (1) the number of patients who receive kidney, (2) treewidth of the input graph + $\max\{\el_p,\el_c\}$, and (3) the number of vertex types in the input graph when $\el_p\leq \el_c$.
+Specifically, we design FPT algorithms parameterized by each of the following parameters: (1) the number of recipients who receive kidney, (2) treewidth of the input graph + $\max\{\el_p,\el_c\}$, and (3) the number of vertex types in the input graph when $\el_p\leq \el_c$.
 We also present interesting algorithmic and hardness results on the kernelization complexity of the problem.
-Finally, we present an approximation algorithm for an important special case of \KE.
+Finally, we present an approximation algorithm for an important special case of the \KE problem.